FarmBot-Docs/farmbot-software/v15/app/settings/motors.md

 {%
 include callout.html
 type="arrows-v"
-content="For the Z-axis, you can also set the **MAX SPEED TOWARD HOME** independently from the max speed travelling away from the home position.
+content="For the Z-axis, you can also set the **MAX SPEED TOWARD HOME** independently from the max speed traveling away from the home position.
 This is especially useful for the Z-axis because the motor will either be fighting against or working with gravity depending on the direction of movement."
 %}

 {%